Your conference chair for 2026

 Tanya Hodnett

-Head of Universal Credit Stakeholder Engagement, Department of Works and PensionsHelena Ingham
+Head of Universal Credit Stakeholder Engagement, Department of Works and PensionsClaire Hyland

 NHF Tenant Advisory Panel MemberHelena has been an involved resident of social housing for over 30 years, including through several mergers.
 She is an active Tenant Advisory Panel member, and has served as chair of a resident association and vice chair of her housing association's Resident Strategy Group.